0%

 CO2/passenger-km is proportional to efficiency (fuel/pass-enger-km).

-WHAT THE AVIATION INDUSTRY TELLS YOU WHAT THEY DON’T TELL YOU
+WHAT THEY TELL YOU WHAT THEY DON’T TELL YOU

 Flying can be decarbonised by improving aircraft efficiency.
 History shows us that “efficiency improvements” have always been accompanied by increased emissions!
 This is because efficiency improvements also reduce the cost of